-There is added sugar in coffee creamers, salads dressings, fruit juices, bread, cakes and biscuits and all sauces plus many processed foods in a box like breakfast cereals (these are really serious offenders yet are marketed as being so good for you), soups, pasta dishes and much more.
+There is added sugar in coffee creamers, salads dressings, fruit juices, bread, cakes and biscuits, and all sauces plus many processed foods in a box such as breakfast cereals (these are really serious offenders yet are marketed as being so good for you), soups, pasta dishes and much more.

 Here’s a quick and very important sugar tip that will help you and your family eat a lot less sugar.

 Learn to read the product information panel on the packet.
 The right-hand column is the measure per 100gms contained in the contents.
 Go to sugar; try and keep your purchases to products containing 4gms per 100gms or less.
 That is the equivalent to 1 teaspoon per 100gms.